5 Key Points:

 c) High-Intensity Focused Ultrasound (HIFU) & Cryotherapy

-These two modalities employ destructive energy to ablate the cancer area in the prostate; HIFU through focused heat [Fig 12a] and Cryotherapy though freezing [Fig 12b].
-However, they are best reserved for small volume, localized, low-grade cancers as the whole prostate is not being treated.
+These two modalities employ high energy to destroy the cancer area in the prostate; HIFU through heat [Fig 12a] and Cryotherapy though freezing [Fig 12b].
+However, they are best reserved for small volume, localized, low-grade cancers as the whole prostate is not treated.
 The limitation is the recurrence rate is as high as 20% and cancer can still develop in the non-treated areas.
-Also, the PSA level cannot be relied upon to survey for cancer recurrence as most of the prostate gland is not treated.
+Also, the PSA level will not drop to < 0.1 ug/L as most of the prostate gland is not treated.
 As the long-term cure rate is not known, these alternative methods are best done in a trial setting.

 Fig 12a.
 HIFU uses focused ultrasound